Black bean burger patties recipe

 - 1 large egg

-- - Add the blended veggies and egg to the bean mixture with worcestershire sauce, soy sauce, sri racha and salt.
+- Add blended vegetables and egg to the bean mixture with worcestershire sauce, soy sauce, sriracha and salt.
 Mix well with a spoon.

-- - Divide the mixture into 5 or 6 equal parts and delicately make burger patties with your hands.
+- Divide the mixture into 5 equal parts and delicately shape patties using your hands.

 - In a large pan over medium high heat, add extra virgin olive oil and add the patties.
 Cook on one side for about 7 or 8 minutes, until the exterior is golden brown and a little crispy and flip them over.
 Cook for another 7 or 8 minutes.